CKJR

-CKJR is a radio station in Wetaskiwin, Alberta, broadcasting at 1440 AM.
-It is owned by Stingray Group (formerly by Newcap Radio).
-The station currently broadcasts an oldies format branded as W1440.
+CKJR (1440 AM, "Sports 1440") is a radio station licensed to Wetaskiwin, Alberta.
+Owned by Stingray Radio, it broadcasts a sports talk format primarily serving the Edmonton Metropolitan Region.
+CKJR's studios are located alongside its metropolitan sister stations at the West Edmonton Mall.

 CKJR broadcasts with a non-directional pattern during the daytime hours and a directional signal (using a three-tower array) during nighttime hours.
 CKJR is the only station in Canada broadcasting at 1440 AM.